elisagdelope/statistical_analyses_cross_long_PD/ppmi_analyses/README_ppmi.md

 Performs enrichment analysis on KEGG, GO and MESH databases of genes.

 ##### ppmi_corr_TS_deseq.R
-Performs (deseq) linear model to test for association between expression & time per diagnosis class, filters by significance.
+Fits a (deseq) linear model to test for association between expression & time per diagnosis class, filters by significance.
 Test on median of counts, and subsets identified class 1-specific (e.g. PD-specific) genes with significant association with time.

 ##### ppmi_boxplots_BL.R
 Generates some visuals (boxplots) from file of genes from DEAs anaysis at baseline time.